ageyev/ageyev.github.io/docs/metaphysics/consciousness_and_existence.md

 In other words, quantum physics has established that the act of *measurement* affects the behaviour of a particle.

-This is demonstrated especially vividly by the [double-slit experiment](https://en.wikipedia.org/wiki/Double-slit_experiment), which shows that photons or electrons behave differently depending on whether or not they are being observed.
-However strange this may sound.
+This is demonstrated especially vividly by the [double-slit experiment](https://en.wikipedia.org/wiki/Double-slit_experiment), which shows that photons or electrons behave differently depending on whether or not they are being observed – however strange this may sound.

 ### The Double-Slit Experiment